 If you’ve ever taken an uncomfortable pair of shoes on a trip, you’ll know that your choice of travel shoes really can make or break your holiday.
 Sometimes you have to make a bit of an investment to ensure that your sightseeing goes as smoothly as it possibly can.

-You can also check for gently used shoes at secondhand and vintage shops as well as online marketplaces like eBay, Gumtree, and Vinted.
+You can also check for gently used shoes at secondhand and vintage shops, as well as online marketplaces like eBay, Gumtree, and Vinted.
 Just be sure that you get a pair in good condition and that they fit you well.

 Durability

 Another factor to consider is the quality and durability of a pair of shoes.
 Consider the quality and durability of the material and sewing.
-Look for qualities like grip, reinforcement around the toes, flexibility in the soles, and weatherproof features.
+Look for grip, reinforcement around the toes, flexibility in the soles, and weatherproof features.
 A good pair of shoes from a well-known manufacturer should last for many years.

-We are often tempted to purchase the “better deal”.
-For example, last year I purchased a cheaper version of a pair of shoes I wanted that were made of a less quality material.
+We are often tempted to purchase the apparent better deal.
+For example, a few years ago I purchased a cheaper version of a pair of shoes I wanted, made of a lower-quality material.
 The shoes looked and fit great, but the strap broke after just 2 months of use, making them unwearable.
 Lesson learned.

-One type of shoe I would strongly recommend not skimping on quality is hiking shoes and hiking boots, particularly if you plan to do a lot of hiking on your trip.
+One type of shoe I would strongly recommend not skimping on is hiking shoes and hiking boots, particularly if you plan to do a lot of hiking on your trip.
 Trust us, you don’t want to be halfway through a hike suffering with wet feet or blisters because you cut costs on your hiking shoes.

 If you have a more serious foot issue and are not sure about the best way to care for your feet, I would consult a podiatrist about what they recommend.

-Sustainability & Country of Origin
+Sustainability and Country of Origin

-For hiking and athletic shoes, we like the made in USA search feature on the REI website to help find shoes manufactured in the United States.
+For hiking and athletic shoes, we like the Made in USA search feature on the REI website to help find shoes manufactured in the United States.

 Vegan Friendly

-Some popular vegan-friendly shoe brands include Ahimsa, Will’s Vegan Shoes, Matt & Nat, Okabashi, Bourgeious Boheme, Native Shoes, Blowfish, and Beyond Skin.
+Popular vegan-friendly shoe brands include Ahimsa, Will’s Vegan Shoes, Matt & Nat, Okabashi, Bourgeious Boheme, Native Shoes, Blowfish, and Beyond Skin.

-If you are looking for something 100% vegan be sure to check on what is used for the glue and soles of the shoes as some shoes that appear vegan may still contain animal by-products.
+If you are looking for something 100% vegan, be sure to check on what is used for the glue and soles of the shoes, as some shoes that appear vegan may still contain animal by-products.

-If you use Zappos or REI to shop for shoes, it is easy to find vegan-friendly shoes on these sites as you can now sort all the shoes by whether they are vegan or not.
-At last check, Zappos has over 1,500 vegan shoes for women and REI had over 220.
+If you use REI to shop for shoes, it is easy to find vegan-friendly shoes there as you can sort by whether they are vegan or not.
+At last check, REI had over 220 vegan-friendly shoe listings for women.

 Best Versatile Travel Shoes for Women

-The best travel shoe for you is very likely going to be a different shoe than another traveler.
+The best travel shoe for you is very likely going to be a different shoe than for another traveler.
 It is going to depend a lot on your preferences, style of travel, your feet, and other factors.

 1. Rockport Cobb Hill Petra Mary Jane Flats